 The Pennsylvania nursing home abuse lawyers at Fellerman & Ciarimboli understand the sensitive nature of these types of cases.
-For almost 20 years, we have fought for the rights of the elderly in Philadelphia, Wilkes-Barre, Scranton, and throughout Pennsylvania.
+For 20 years, we have fought for the rights of the elderly in Philadelphia, Wilkes-Barre, Scranton, and throughout Pennsylvania.
 We have taken on the large assisted care facilities and are ready to fight both in and outside the courtroom.

 - Sexual Abuse – Forced or unwanted sexual interaction of any type is a form of sexual abuse.
 Sexual harassment is also considered abuse.

 - Psychological Abuse – Verbal or non-verbal behaviors that can inflict fear, anxiety or any type of mental distress fall in this category, such as name-calling and humiliation.
 One study found that verbal abuse leads to greater declines in mental health in older women more than physical.

 - Financial Abuse – Financial exploitationexploration can cause a huge economic loss for not only the elderly but for businesses as government programs.
 It costs older Americans $2.6 billion on an annual basis.